Sherbir Panag

 Overview of Practice

-Sherbir Panag is the chair of Panag & Babu’s, internationally acclaimed and highly respected – Compliance and Investigations Practice.
-Sherbir has deep experience in defending multinational companies and conducting internal investigations in matters involving criminal and regulatory proceedings, as well as counselling clients on navigating India in a compliant manner.
-Sherbir’s practice has consistently been listed as a market leader for white collar crime in India and is ranked by Who’s Who Legal, Global Investigations Review, Chambers & Partners and the Legal 500.
+Panag is the founder and managing partner of Panag, Babu & Sarangi – India’s largest white collar crimes and corporate governance law firm.
+Sherbir’s practice has consistently been listed as a market leader for white collar crimes in India and is ranked by Who’s Who Legal, Global Investigations Review, Chambers & Partners, the Legal 500, among others.

-Through the course of his career, Sherbir has helped multinational companies across sectors, address their complex and sensitive issues.
-Sherbir has led investigations and acted as defence counsel in some of India’s most high profile cases, which have also had an interplay with law enforcement in the United States, Europe and Asia.
-These matters have involved allegations of bribery and other misconduct under Indian and foreign anti-corruption laws such as the U.S. Foreign Corrupt Practices Act, U.K. Bribery Act; financial and regulatory fraud (e.g., non-performing assets / loan impairment, tax evasion, insolvency and bankruptcy proceedings); procurement fraud; infrastructure fraud (e.g., misuse of development funds sanctioned by multilateral development banks); violation of sanctions laws; and violation of corporate governance and corporate policy norms.
+Sherbir is an advisor to the boards of several Fortune 500, FTSE 250, DAX 40 and NIFTY 50 companies and has led internal investigations and acted as defence counsel in several of India’s highest-profile cases, which have had an interplay with law enforcement in the United States, Europe and Asia.
+These matters have involved allegations of bribery and other misconduct under Indian and foreign anti-corruption laws; financial and regulatory fraud; procurement fraud; violation of sanctions laws; and violation of corporate governance norms.
+Sherbir’s representative experience spans the entire spectrum of the courts in India, including the Supreme Court.

 Professional Listings